 The Olympic Arm is currently offered as both a standalone product and as a component to both the Aquanaut and in future models of the Argonaut.
 As such, the Olympic Arm is offered both through direct sales and is planned for future commercial services through RaaS.
-As a standalone product, Nauticus is preparing to deliver the first unit to the first customer, IKM Subsea, followed by a second unit to an additional customer by the end of the first quarter of 2023.
+As a standalone product, Nauticus delivered the first unit to IKM Subsea for testing.
+Nauticus expects to deliver subsequent units to additional customer by the end of 2023.
 The current production timeline for a single Olympic Arm is two months, but Nauticus expects that timeline to decrease to one month in coming years, with production efficiency gains.
 Nauticus expects that it will be able to sell or lease an Olympic Arm, or incorporate it into an existing product order, within 90 days of completed production.

 - ToolKITT.
-This software suite is a multi-layered, multi-tool, software platform that can operate the Aquanaut, Argonaut, Olympic Arm, or other 3 rd party ocean robotic vehicles through all mission phases.
+This software suite is a software platform that operates the Aquanaut, Argonaut, Olympic Arm, or other 3rd party ocean robotic vehicles through all mission phases.
 Its capabilities include navigational guidance, vehicle, and manipulator control as well as perception and planning and execution of tasks.
 ToolKITT is currently generating revenue through a Defense Innovation Unit contract.
 Under this contract, the ToolKITT operates and controls a 3rd party ROV called a VideoRay Defender (a "Defender ROV") to perform a set of tasks in support of subsea defense operations.
 Upon the successful completion of this contract, Nauticus will have the opportunity to license ToolKITT to the U.S. Department of Defense for use on their existing fleet of Defender ROVs. - Hydronaut.
-A small, optionally crewed autonomous surface vessel that will support the real-time operations of Aquanaut in long range and deep water commercial applications.
+A small, optionally-crewed autonomous surface vessel that will support the real-time operations of Aquanaut in long range and deepwater commercial applications.
 Hydronaut will ferry Aquanaut to and from the worksite and support battery recharging and the over-the-horizons communications link to shore.

-The first Hydronaut is currently fulfilling charter days for a Large Confidential Government Contractor, related to a Department of Defense customer.
+Hydronaut 1 fulfilled charter days for a Large Confidential Government Contractor, related to a Department of Defense customer.
+Hydronaut 1 is chartered through the engineering services portion of the contract with a Large Confidential Government Contractor and is not operating under a separate lease agreement.
 The lease agreement for Hydronaut 1 was based on a usage rate of \$6,000 per day, with no fixed number of operational days, beginning on January 31, 2022.
-Through the four months ended April 30, 2022, the vessel had only been utilized three (3) days for a total revenue of \$18,000.
-Hydronaut will support the RaaS model, when implemented, for Aquanaut.
-Nauticus will also independently offer Hydronaut through RaaS, when available, and currently offers Hydronaut through direct sales.
-Nauticus currently has one Hydronaut in service.
-It also has two more Hydronauts in production with Diverse Marine, in the UK, which were expected to be completed by the end of the first quarter of 2023.
-However, due to supply chain disruptions the two Hydronauts are expected to be completed and commissioned in Q2 2023.
-Nauticus expects that it will be able to sell, lease, or add to its commercial service fleet, a Hydronaut within 90 days of completed production.
+Nauticus will also independently offer Hydronaut through RaaS, when available.
+Nauticus currently has one preproduction Hydronaut in service and also has two more Hydronauts in production with Diverse Marine, in the UK, which were expected to be completed during the first and second quarter of 2023.
+However, due to supply chain disruptions the two Hydronauts are expected to be completed and commissioned by Q3 2023.
+Nauticus expects that it will be able to add to its commercial service fleet within 90 days of completed production.